 - Heavy cream: Cream with a milk fat percentage above 36% is ideal for the best texture and creamy flavor.

 - Unsalted butter: Not essential but I find a small amount of butter makes the nama chocolate richer and even more delicious.
-Opt for unsalted to avoid adding salt to the chocolates.
+Opt for unsalted to avoid making it salty.

-- Liquor (optional): Adding liquor will add depth to your chocolate, and make it taste more like the Nama Chocolate you find in Japan (most stores include liquor in their ingredients).
-I used Cointreau (an orange flavored triple-sec) but other flavored liquors work well such as Grand Marnier or Chambord.
+- Liquor (optional): Adding liquor will improve the texture and add depth to your chocolate, and make it taste more like the Nama Chocolate you find in Japan (most stores include liquor in their ingredients).
+I used Cointreau (an orange-flavored triple-sec) but other flavored liquors work well such as Grand Marnier or Chambord.
 You could also use rum, whisky, brandy etc. If you want to leave out the alcohol, replace with an equal amount of heavy cream.

 Finely cut the chocolate into small flakes.
 The smaller you cut, the easier it will melt.
 It is important not to leave any big chunks here.